boku-inc/boku-api-docs/boku-direct-lpm/README.md

+# Boku API Documentation

 These documents are out of date and are considered deprecated.
-Please go to https://developer.boku.com/ for the latest API documentation.
+Please go to [Boku Developer](https://developer.boku.com/) for the latest API documentation.